alinionutpopa/MubyNet/README.md

 git clone --recursive https://github.com/alinionutpopa/MubyNet.git
 ```

-You need to compile the modified Caffe library in this repository.
+You need to compile the Caffe library in this repository.
 See http://caffe.berkeleyvision.org/installation.html for the latest installation instructions.

 Check the users group in case you need help:
 https://groups.google.com/forum/#!forum/caffe-users